7 Jovial Books Where The Guy Falls In Love First

 3. From Lukov with Love

-From Lukov with Love is a very slow-burn sports romance where the hero falls in love first.
+From Lukov with Love is a slow-burn sports romance where the hero falls in love first.
 Jasmine and Lukov are professional ice skaters who’ve hated each other for a long time.
 Everybody knows they don’t get along.
-Then one day, for some reason, they’re going to end up getting partnered up with each other.
-Now they have to work with each other, creating forced proximity vibes.
+Then, one day, for some reason, they will end up getting partnered up with each other.
+Now, they have to work with each other, creating forced proximity vibes.

-There’s going to be a romance slowly but surely.
-It happens to be the guy who falls at first in the book, which is amazing.
+There’s going to be a romance, slowly but surely.
+It happens to be the guy who falls at first in the book, which is fantastic.
 Mariana Zapata is the queen of romance, and she can divert romance in any situation without hurting the plot or story.
 The way Lukov feels for Jasmine and tries to show his tension for Jasmine is fascinating.
 Don’t miss it!

 From Lukov with Love